Keto Souvlaki Wrap – A Healthier Fast-food experience

 - First, prepare your Tzatziki sauce by following this recipe.
 Keep it in a sealed container in the refrigerator.

-- Place the pork meat cut into small cubes in a deep metallic or ceramic bowl.
-Add all the spices, lemon juice, olive oil and mix well.
+- Place the meat cut into small cubes in a deep metallic or ceramic bowl.
+Add all the spices, lemon juice, and olive oil and mix well.
 Cover with a plate and place it in the refrigerator for at least 30 minutes.

 - While the meat is marinating, prepare the pita bread dough.
 Mix eggs with melted butter, salt and olive oil using an electric mixer.
 When you get a smooth emulsion, start adding almond flour spoon by spoon.
 In the end, add psyllium powder and work the dough with your hands.
 Place it in the refrigerator for 20-30 minutes.

-- In a deep frying pan fry the pork together with the marinade at a medium to high temperature.
+- In a deep frying pan fry the meat together with the marinade at a medium to high temperature.
 Stir well.
 Let it brown from all sides and add a bit more olive oil if it gets dry.
 When the meat is nicely brown and caramelised from all sides remove it from heat.